-When you do this you help thwart online retailers' advantage of scooping up what the shopper in your store might have missed.
+When you do this, you help thwart online retailers' advantage of scooping up what the shopper in your store might have missed.

 Free up their hands – provide a basket.
 When the hands are full, impulse items stay on the shelves.
 Don’t just have a basket at the doors; instruct your employees to walk up to the shopper with a basket and say – not ask – Here’s a basket for you.
-Yes, make sure to show you've wiped it off but don't ignore this easy way to grow sales.
+Yes, show you've wiped it off but don't ignore this easy way to grow sales.
 Studies have shown up to a 21% increase in average ticket from shoppers who use baskets.

 Catch their attention – have a display that moves.
 Add a train, a small Ferris wheel, or something else that goes around in a circle.
 Guys, in particular, will stop and watch it which gets them to consider the other items you’ve displayed around it.
 The best place for this action is in your front windows or at the front of your store layout.

 Stop them in their tracks with a knockout item.
 Have one model with all the bells and whistles spotlit within eight feet of your entrance.
 Consider adding a red carpet leading up to it and a floor sign that includes the benefits the customer gets from such a model.
 Impulse spending occurs when the shopper can visualize the merchandise with all the bells and whistles in their own home.